Beautiful Fairytale Castles in South Germany - Bavaria & Rhineland Road Trip

 Ludwig II died in 1886 and so never saw the completion of Neuschwanstein Castle.
 Within about six weeks of the Kings death, the Castle was opened to the public to paying visitors.

 Neuschwanstein and the surrounding village gets busy!
-Options are to park in the main town, there are several to choose from, all charging the standard 6 Euro for the day.
+Options are to park in the main town, there are several to choose from, starting at 6 Euro for the day.
 If you’re staying local then plenty of people were walking and cycling (the surrounding area is flat) to the area.

 Hohenschwangau Castle (Schloss Hohenschwangau)